MS Machine Learning / AI vs MS Data Science vs MS Business/Data Analytics – How to Choose the Right Program

 - Advanced analytics courses focus on transforming data into insights and competitive business advantages

 - Builds corporate communications skills needed to effectively convey findings to leadership

 - Appeals to a STEM audience but also tailored to varying professional backgrounds

 MS Data Science vs MS Machine Learning vs MS Analytics – How to Choose the Right Program

-Data science could be considered as an incorporation of multiple parental disciplines, including data analytics, software engineering, data engineering, machine learning, predictive analytics, business analytics, and more.
+Data science could be considered as the incorporation of multiple parental disciplines, including data analytics, software engineering, data engineering, machine learning, predictive analytics, business analytics, and more.
 It includes retrieval, collection, ingestion, and transformation of large amounts of data, collectively known as Big Data.
-Data science is responsible for bringing structure to big data, searching compelling patterns, and finally advising decision makers to bring in the changes effectively to suit the business needs.
+Data science is responsible for bringing structure to big data, searching for compelling patterns, and finally advising decision makers to bring in the changes effectively to suit the business needs.
 Data analytics and machine learning are two of the many tools and processes that data science uses.

 MS Data Science, MS Data Analytics, and MS Machine Learning are some of the most in-demand study abroad programs right now.
 The right program along with the combination of the right skill sets and real-world experience can help you can secure a strong career in these trending domains.

 There is not a clear-cut answer to MS Data Science vs MS Machine Learning and AI vs MS Analytics.
 It completely depends on your profile, existing skills set, and career goals.
 Here are few tips to minimize the confusions.